 This is one of my favorites, because a) it tastes yum and b) I can read it.

 Ikura is salmon roe, the big, orange, bubble eggs, and Hokkaido is famous for having the best salmon roe in Japan.
 Ikura is in loads of Japanese dishes, and is especially popular in chirashi sushi (bowl of sushi rice topped with loads of fish.
 So yum!).

 Pickled takana (高菜 ) mustard greens

-Okaka (おかか) dried tuna… this is also known as katsuobushi (鰹節)- the dried fish flakes (it’s a different fish than bonito).
+Okaka (おかか) is flakes of hard smoked Bonito… this is also known as katsuobushi (鰹節)- the dried fish flakes (it’s a different fish than bonito).

 There are countless options to choose from, but knowing a few of the kanji can keep you from getting a mouthful of OOHNO.